Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 For LDaCA, these issues are of equal relevance for wider data management.
 To the first point, while it is ultimately the responsibility and prerogative of the data contributor to decide how their data should be organised, LDaCA can also assist with this process.
 Guidance is available on best practices for data management and organisation of {{< glossary_link display="metadata" id="metadata" >}}, both in the form of the documentation available at [LDaCA Resources](/resources/ldaca-resources/), as well as automated validation of {{< glossary_link display="metadata" id="metadata" >}} category requirements for datasets added and edited through {{< glossary_link display="Crate-O" id="crate-o" >}}.
-To the second point, in facilitating data management and discoverability through portals that use the {{< glossary_link display="Oni" id="oni" >}} application to access data packaged as {{< glossary_link display="RO-Crates" id="ro-crate" >}}, LDaCA has a responsibility to ensure that these {{< glossary_link display="tools" id="tools" >}} are accessible and intuitive for all.
+To the second point, LDaCA has a responsibility to ensure that {{< glossary_link display="tools" id="tools" >}} to facilitate data management and discoverability are accessible and intuitive for all, including the portals that use the {{< glossary_link display="Oni" id="oni" >}} application to access data packaged as {{< glossary_link display="RO-Crates" id="ro-crate" >}}.
 This should be an iterative process, with further improvements to operability implemented based on user feedback and needs.

 <br>